+[School Letterhead]

 [Date]

 Dear Parents/Guardian of (student name):

-This letter is to inform you that your child has lindividual who has tested positive for COVID-1 contact is defined as someone who was within minutes.
-The last date of known exposure was 9 during the infectious period.
-A close 6 feet of an infected person for at least 15
+This letter is to inform you that your child has been identified as a close contact to an individual who has tested positive for COVID-19 during the infectious period.
+A close contact is defined as someone who was within 6 feet of an infected person for at least 15 minutes.
+The last date of known exposure was[date].

 [Name of County] County Public Health advises that your child immediately stay at home, except to get medical care, even if they do not have symptoms.
 Additional information is included in the Self-Quarantine document being issued to your child.
 During your child's self-quarantine, do not allow non-household members into your home, and if there are household members who are medically frail or elderly they should stay separated from your child.

 Please follow the directions in the attached Self-Quarantine from [Name of County] County Public Health.
 If your child develops symptoms consistent with COVID-19, contact your healthcare provider.
 Be sure to let the provider know that your child has had direct exposure to someone that has tested positive to COVID-19 through school.
 Your healthcare provider will determine if your child needs a test.

 Although other household members are not on quarantine, everyone should continue practicing prevention measures when out in the community, including washing your hands with soap and water frequently, using a face mask, avoiding large gatherings, and practicing social distancing.

 If you have health-related questions, please contact your healthcare provider.
-Additional resources can be found at:

-- [Insert County COVID-19 portal page link here] - Centers for Disease Control and Prevention (latest information on symptoms, how to protect other household members, cleaning, and more): www.cdc.gov/coronavirus - (Updates about our school's situation)

-The health and safety of our students and staff are our top priority.
+Additional resources can be found at: • [Insert County COVID-19 portal page link here] • Centers for Disease Control and Prevention (latest information on symptoms, how to protect other household members, cleaning, and more): www.cdc.gov/coronavirus • (Updates about our school's situation) The health and safety of our students and staff are our top priority.
 Thank you for your prompt attention to this matter.

 Respectfully,

-Samara Palko Principal
+[Name and contact information of principal]

 Symptoms Letter

+[School Letterhead]

 Dear Parent or Guardian: